-There were no unlisted options at 30 June 2019 (2018: 400,000).
-There were no options or share performance rights in the hands of staff issued at the start of financial year 2019 or the prior year.
+There were no unlisted options at 30 June 2020 (2019: nil).
+There were no options or share performance rights in the hands of staff issued at the start of financial year 2020 or the prior year.
 There were no options or share performance rights in the hands of staff exercisable at the end of the year or any prior year.
 As at 30 June 2019, there were no unissued shares.

-Employee Share Issue
+Employee/Director Share Issue

-The Board approved a bonus comprising cash and fully paid ordinary shares separate from the LTIP:
+The Board approved a bonus comprising cash and fully paid ordinary shares separate from the LTIP - note 3(s):

-232,228 fully paid ordinary shares were issued in accordance with a Board resolution of 22 November 2018 (FY18 419,681 fully paid ordinary shares).
+200,000 fully paid ordinary shares were issued as a director bonus.
+432,467 fully paid ordinary shares were issued to staff in accordance with a Board resolution of 1 November 2019 (FY19 232,228 fully paid ordinary shares).